-Genesis Open Preview, TV Times - DJ Defends At Riviera
+Genesis Open Preview, TV Times - Bubba Defends At Riviera

-Dustin Johnson is defending champion in the PGA Tour’s Genesis Open at Riviera and Tiger Woods continues his comeback.
+Bubba Watson is defending champion in the PGA Tour’s Genesis Open at Riviera and Tiger Woods is in the field.

 Genesis Open Preview, TV Times

-Jordan Spieth will be looking to re-find his putting touch – he’s currently 193rd on the strokes gained putting stats on the PGA Tour.

-Justin Thomas and Rory McIlroy are the others in the top-eight teeing it up at Riviera.
-Rory McIlroy will be looking to bounce back from a missed cut in the AT&T Pebble Beach Pro-Am.
+A strong international field has assembled for this event as it marks the start of a big run of tournaments on the PGA Tour, including next week’s WGC-Mexico Championship.

+It’s a big field with a strong European Ryder Cup contingent including Rory McIlroy, Tommy Fleetwood, Sergio Garcia, Jon Rahm and Paul Casey.

-Tiger Woods plays his second event of 2018 after an encouraging showing at Torrey Pines.
-He hasn’t played in this event since 2006 and it’s one of the few tournaments he hasn’t won on the PGA Tour.
+Tiger Woods plays his second event of 2019 in a tournament that’s one of the few he hasn’t won on the PGA Tour.
+The former World Number 1 is playing in the event for a 10th time.
+He missed the cut last year.

-Europe will be well represented this week with Alex Noren, Tommy Fleetwood, Thomas Pieters and Paul Casey among those joining Rory McIlroy.
+Phil Mickelson comes into the event on the back of victory at Pebble Beach.
+He also has a good record at Riviera with two wins in his last nine starts.

 Designed by Captain George C. Thomas back in the 1920s, and updated by Tom Fazio in 2008, Riviera is a well bunkered, undulating layout where creative shot-making is key to success.
 This will be the 54th year Riviera has been the venue for this tournament.
 Back in 1983 Riviera was also host to the PGA Championship.
-This year’s US Amateur will be contested at Riviera.
+Last year’s U.S. Amateur was contested at Riviera.

 This event began life as the Los Angeles Open back in 1926 and has been won by some big names over the years including Ben Hogan, Arnold Palmer, Tom Watson and Johnny Miller.
 Riviera became known as “Hogan’s Alley” as the Texan won here three times in the late 1940s.

-The event was sponsored by Northern Trust from 2008 to 2016 but a new title sponsor stepped in last season – Genesis (a car produced by South Korean manufacturer Hyundai.)
+The event was sponsored by Northern Trust from 2008 to 2016 but a new title sponsor stepped in for 2017 – Genesis (a car produced by South Korean manufacturer Hyundai.)

+Last year, Bubba Watson won for a third time at Riviera, joining Lloyd Mangrum and Ben Hogan as the only men to achieve that feat.
+Watson overtook Patrick Cantlay with a bogey-free back nine to claim his 10th PGA Tour title.

+The weather doesn’t look to great – rain could be a factor on Thursday and over the weekend and there looks likely to be blustery winds.

 Venue: Riviera CC, Pacific Palisades, California